Eschatologue/CM_wiki/docs/class/rogue/thief.md

 You gain the following Cunning Strike option.

-**Stealth Attack (Cost: 1d6).** If you have the Hide action’s Invisible condition, this attack doesn’t end that condition on you if you end the turn behind Three-Quarters Cover or Total Cover.
+**Stealth Attack (Cost: 1d6).** If you have the Hide action's Invisible condition, this attack doesn't end that condition on you if you end the turn behind Three-Quarters Cover or Total Cover.

 ## Level 13: Use Magic Device